Hlufies/Model-Watermark/README.md

 # Model_Watermarking

-## This repo include papers about the watermark method.
+This repo include papers about the watermark method.
 Continuously updated

+## Black-box Watermark